oszuidwest/rpi-umpx-decoder/README.md

 ## Optional heartbeat monitoring
 You can optionally integrate heartbeat monitoring.
 In this case the Pi will `wget --spider` a given url every minute, acting as a heartbeat.
 This can be any url, but we tested with Uptime Robot.
 A paid account is required at Uptime Robot for heartbeat monitoring.

+# License
+This project is licensed under the GPLv3 License - see the LICENSE.md file for details.

+Bugs, feedback, and ideas are welcome at `techniek@zuidwesttv.nl` or through pull requests.